Inequality of Opportunity and Income Redistribution: Experimental Design

 \subsubsection{Varying the Importance of Luck.}

 We implement within-subject variation in how likely it is that the better-performing worker won across worker pairs.
 We implement this variation in the lucky outcomes environment by changing $q$ across matches.
 We implement this variation in the lucky opportunities environment by varying the relative workers' multipliers across worker pairs.
 We control for the importance of luck by introducing a portable common metric across environments: the probability that the winner in a given pair completed more encryptions ($\pi$).
 When $\pi = 0.50$, there was a 50 percent chance that the winner of the match was the one who performed better; for example, when a coin flip determined the outcome ($q = 1$) in the lucky outcomes environment or when the ratio between worker multipliers is sufficiently large (so that the worker with the high multiplier always won the match) in the lucky opportunities environment.
-When $\pi = 1$, there was a 100 percent chance that the match's winner performed better; for example, when $q = 0$ or when both workers had the same productivity multiplier.
+When $\pi = 1$, there was a 100 percent chance that the match's winner performed better; for example, when $q = 0$ or when the winning worker had a weakly lower productivity multiplier than the losing worker.

 Spectators make redistribution decisions for a total of 12 worker pairs.
 Each worker pair corresponds to a unique value of $\pi$ drawn from one of the following 12 bins:

 For each spectator, we randomly draw one value of $\pi$ from each of the 12 bins.
 This ensures that every spectator makes a decision with $\pi=0.5$, $\pi=1$, and that the remaining values are evenly distributed throughout the support of $\pi$.
 We present the 12 decisions in random order.